pkliui/machine-learning/README.md

 What do we mean by a randomized version?
 What is the randomness here?

 1. *The random case (the so-called with resplacement option)*: At each new iteration pick a new dataset from your training data according to a uniform probability distribution (means each time you access the memory with your entire dataset!).
-2. *The cycle  case (the so-called without replacement option)* Datasets are picked sequentially from the randomly shuffled training set (if you picked no. 1 you will not going to oick it again until you gone thru the whole dataset).
+2. *The cycle  case (the so-called without replacement option)* Datasets are picked sequentially from the randomly shuffled training set (if you picked no. 1 you will not going to pick it again until you gone thru the whole dataset).
-2. *The shuffle  case (the so-called without replacement option)* Datasets are picked sequentially from the randomly shuffled training set  (if you picked no. 1 you will not going to oick it again until you gone thru the whole dataset) and the trainign set is shuffled before each pass
+2. *The shuffle  case (the so-called without replacement option)* Datasets are picked sequentially from the randomly shuffled training set  (if you picked no. 1 you will not going to pick it again until you gone thru the whole dataset) and the training set is shuffled before each pass
 **Modern ML libraries like tensorflow use option 2 or 3**.

 ### Mini-batch gradient descent